wamalwaj/wamalwaj.github.io/_pages/home.md

 🚀 **Cybersecurity | Data Analytics | IT Solutions**

 ### About Me
-I am a **Mathematics & Computer Science graduate** with a passion for **cybersecurity, data analytics and IT infrastructure**.
+I am a **Mathematics & Computer Science graduate** with a passion for **cybersecurity, data analytics and IT Infrastructure**.
 My expertise lies in securing systems, analyzing data-driven insights and crafting innovative solutions for modern digital challenges.

 ### What You’ll Find Here
 ✔ **Professional Resume** – My academic and work experience